georgehara/Arca/README.md

 * Use specific assembly name prefixes in order to reduce the number of assemblies that have be loaded and scanned.
 * Do not pass a logger to the manager options.
 * Don't split the classes to process over a large number of tiny assemblies because assembly loading takes a lot of time.
-* Derive the classes to register and configure from the `IProcessable` interface.
+* The classes to register and configure should implement the `IProcessable` interface.
 This works because checking if a class implements an interface is much faster (50 times) than calling `Type.GetCustomAttributes` for each class.
 By default, the manager ignores this interface because its effect is small in the entire context, in the vast majority of cases.

+## MOCKING SUPPORT

+Mocking support doesn't depend on the testing framework.

+### AUTOMATED MOCKING

+Use automated mocking in unit tests during which you need all the registered classes to be generically mocked.

+Automated mocking support for unit testing is supported for all the classes registered by the manager, with some limitations:
+* Only interfaces are supported.
+* Types which implement the `IDontAutoMock` interface are not mocked because they are essential for the application.
+Some types which already implement this interface are: `IInstanceProvider`, `IGlobalInstanceProvider`.
+* The types which are registered as extension dependencies for the manager are not mocked because they are essential for the manager.
+* Only the `ToInstantiatePerXXX` methods are supported, while the `AddInstancePerXXX` methods are not because they already specify an instance, so its presumed that the caller knows to create a mock if it's required.

+When the instantiation registries are added to the manager, an automated mocking provider can be specified.
+A simple version for NSubstitute can look like this:
+`static object automatedMockingProvider( Type t ) => Substitute.For( new Type[] { t }, new object[ 0 ] );`

+### MANUAL MOCKING

+Use manual mocking in unit tests during which you need to use a few specific mock implementations.

+Manual mocking can be activated with the `ManagerExtensions.ActivateManualMocking` method from the `Implementations.ForMicrosoft` package.
+This method receives a delegate parameter in which you can override the registered classes with manual mocks, by manually re-registering the mocked classes with the mock implementation (see the `overrideExisting` parameter of the `ToInstantiatePerXXX` methods).
+Once manual mocking starts, automated mocking stops.

+Microsoft's dependency injection container stops registering components once the instantiation provider (`IServiceProvider`) is built, and the configuration phase of the manager starts, without throwing an exception, so it's pointless to register new types after the `Configure` manager method is called.

 ## PACKAGE DESCRIPTIONS